 Savings accounts – preferably high-interest ones – can be used for short-term financial goals (think 3-4 years or less).

-Most people keep their emergency fund in a savings account too.
+Most people keep their emergency funds in a savings account too.
 But there are times when investing an emergency fund can be beneficial as well.

 Think about your long-term financial goals (5+ years) when you consider investments.